 - Devein shrimp.

-- Over medium-high heat, set a large (12-inch) nonstick skillet and spoon in 1½ tablespoons of oil (but not the garlic) from the mojo.
+- Over medium-high heat, set a large (12-inch) nonstick skillet and spoon in 1½ tablespoons of the garlic oil.
 Add half of the shrimp to the skillet, sprinkle generously with salt, then stir gently and continuously until shrimp are just cooked through, 3 or 4 minutes.
 Stir in cilantro or parsley if desired.

 Quick Fried Shrimp with Sweet Toasty Garlic …It’s What’s for Dinner.